 Some organizations, such as The National Iranian American Council (NIAC) and the Public Affairs Alliance of Iranian-Americans (PAAIA), are not necessarily seeking change within Iran.
 The stated mission of NIAC, composed largely of Iranian Americans, is to promote discussion of U.S. policy.
-The group has advocated engagement with Iran, causing some to criticize NIAC as overly sympathetic to Iran's regime and as an opponent of U.S. sanctions against Iran.
-On the other hand, it has criticized the regime's crackdown against the Green Movement.
-During 2011, NIAC has advocated that the People's Mojahedin remain on U.S. list of terrorist organizations (see below.)
+The group has advocated engagement with Iran, opposed adding U.S. sanctions against Iran, and argued that opposition People's Mojahedin (see below) remain on U.S. list of terrorist organizations.
+These positions have led some experts and commentators to criticize NIAC as sympathetic to Iran's regime.
+On the other hand, NIAC has criticized the regime's crackdown against the Green Movement.